 which gives a contradiction.
 Thus, when the game ends, every vertex is colored and Painter wins. \end{proof}

 The following corollary of \autoref{thm:undirected} easily generalizes the result by Anholcer, Bosek and Grytczuk~\cite{AnholcerBG2017} on choosability with ranked colors. \begin{corollary}[Undirected, Ranked Choosability] Let $G=(V,E,\omega)$ be a positively-edge-weighted undirected graph.
-Suppose that each vertex $v$ is assigned with a list $L(v)$ of colors.
-Suppose further that for each vertex $v$, for each color $i$ in $L(v)$ there is a real number $r_i(v)$, the \emph{rank} of color $i$ in $L(v)$.
-Assume that for every vertex $v$, the color ranks $r_i(v)$ satisfy the following condition:
+Suppose that each vertex $v$ is assigned a list $L(v)$ of colors.
+Suppose that for each vertex $v$, each color $i\in L(v)$ is assigned a real number $r_i(v)$, the \emph{rank} of color $i$ in $L(v)$.
+Assume further that for every vertex $v$, the color ranks $r_i(v)$ satisfy the following condition:

-Then there is a vertex coloring of $G$ from lists $L(v)$ satisfying the following constraint: If $i$ is the color assigned to $v$, then the sum of weights of edges connecting $v$ to its neighbors in color $i$ is at most $r_i(v)$. \end{corollary} \begin{proof} Assume, without loss of generality, that lists $L$ contain all the colors $1,\ldots,m$ for some positive integer $m$.
+Then there is a vertex coloring of $G$ from lists $L(v)$ satisfying the following constraint: If $v$ is colored by $i$, then the sum of weights of the edges connecting $v$ to its neighbors in the same color $i$ is at most $r_i(v)$. \end{corollary} \begin{proof} Assume, without loss of generality, that

+for some positive integer $m$.
 Consider the following strategy $\mathcal{S}$ for Lister in ranked-majority $1$-painting game on $G$.
 In the $i$-th round of the game Lister presents set the $X_i = \set{v \in V: i \in L(v)}$, and the $i$-tolerance function given by